org-dependencies/docker/README.md

 ### Database Initialization

-`docker-composer` will [automatically apply](./docker-compose.yml#L13) the mapped OrgDependencies database schema.
+`docker-compose` will [automatically apply](./docker-compose.yml#L13) the mapped OrgDependencies database schema.

-However, this is not recommended for production deployemnts.
+However, this is not recommended for production deployments.
 Please use an appropriately managed/scaled database server.

 ---
 > Website: [dependencies.org](https://dependencies.org) &bull;